 There are only 3 marks for Access database and 3 marks for HTML.
 So there’s not much space for the question to make you engaged.

-From Access, the most possible questions are create database, tables, create relationship, create forms and subforms, create query based on two tables, create query with calculated fields, create simple reports and so on..
+From Access, the possible questions are create a database, tables, create a relationship, create forms and subforms, create a query based on two tables, create a query with calculated fields, create simple reports and so on…

 So don’t go very deep to learn the advanced topics of Access.

 From HTML, you should learn the HTML document structure, tags to create headings, paragraph, horizontal rule, marquee, simple formatting such as bold, italics, underline, superscript, subscript, inserting image, create a hyperlink, insert tables, create frameset and so on.

 Learning everything and knowing them perfect is not all you should have.
 What plays the most role in a practical examination is time management.
 There are lots of instances where a candidate could solve all the questions correctly, but he/she failed because did not get time to solve them all!

 So, when you are preparing, keep a watch in front.
 Care, how much time you spent on each question and make sure you’ll have at least 5 minutes time to give questions a second look.